What is psoriatic arthritis?

 - Joints become inflamed, which causes pain, swelling and stiffness.

-- Tendons may also become inflamed and cause pain (such as tennis elbow and pain around the heel).
+- Tendons may also become inflamed and cause pain (often around the heel or in the elbow).

 - Joints are typically stiff after resting, particularly early in the morning or in the evening.

-- Approximately 10% to 20% of those with psoriasis may develop some form of arthritis.
+- Up to 30% of those with psoriasis may develop some form of arthritis.

 - In most people (80%) the arthritis develops after the appearance of psoriasis.